Clinical Resources

 The European Thyroid Association

-The European Federation of Endocrine Societies
+The European Society of Endocrinology

 The Latin-America Thyroid Association